-Usually, people populate their Facebook and Twitter feeds with hand-picked social connections.
-Friends, co-workers and celebrities’ updates fill our timelines and profiles.
-Social media channels are filtered to contain people, brands and subjects that we have an active interest in.
-In a sense, we see what we want to see; it’s a filtered version of the real world.
-But a new app from MIT’s Playful Systems department aims to change that.
-20 Day Stranger gives people the opportunity to intimately share in the life of a stranger for 20 days via regular social media-esque updates in anonymous context that shatters conventional filter bubbles.
+On social media, we see what we want to see; it’s a filtered version of the real world.
+But a new app from MIT’s Playful Systems department aims to change that, letting you intimately share in the life of a stranger for 20 days via regular anonymous social media-esque updates.